 12. Will I get deported?

 Probably not, since reckless driving is not a deportable crime.
 Still, any non-citizen facing criminal charges in Nevada should retain an attorney to discuss their case.
-Read more about the criminal defense of immigrants in Nevada.

 13. Should I fight my charge or just plead guilty?